Xunnamius/projector-lens-lib-cjs/CONTRIBUTING.md

 > For NPM packages, the `cleanup` workflow prunes [dist-tags][27] associated
 > with deleted branches and is triggered by the `delete` event.

+> The units that make up the pipeline can usually be triggered manually.
+For
+> workflows, manual invocations are treated as `push`/`delete` events.

 This is further described by the following flow chart of events:

     pushed `main` ==> [run CI] ==> tested ==> [run CD if CI passed] ==> released vx.y.z